-But the most common, and perhaps the greatest, hindrance to customer-centricity is the lack of customer-centric company culture.
-At most organizations, the culture remains product-focused or sales-driven, or customer-centricity is considered a priority only for certain functions such as marketing.
-To successfully implement a customer-centric strategy and operating structure, a company must have a culture that aligns with them — and leaders who intentionally cultivate the necessary mindset and values in its employees.
+But the most common, and perhaps the greatest, hindrance to customer centricity is the lack of customer centric culture.
+At most organizations, the culture remains product-focused or sales-driven, or customer centricity is considered a priority only for certain functions such as marketing.
+To successfully implement a customer centric strategy and operating structure, a company must have a culture that aligns with them — and leaders who intentionally cultivate the necessary mindset and values in its employees.

-- Democratize customer insights.
-For every employee to adopt a customer-centric mindset, every employee must understand the company’s customers.
+For every employee to adopt a customer centric culture, every employee must understand the company’s customers.
 Adobe Systems has extended access to customer insights for all employees.
 It doesn’t store up customer understanding in the sales and marketing groups and then expects other departments to focus entirely on their functions.

 The organization created a new department, a combined team of customer and employee experience, to facilitate better customer understanding.
 It set up listening stations where employees can go, either online or in an Adobe office, to listen to customer calls.
 And at every all-employee meeting, leaders give an update on the organization’s customer experience delivery.